Kunter-Bunt/PowerPagesClientAPI/README.md

 - :x: setFormNotification

 ## formContext.ui.formSelector
-Will likely not be implemented as the formSelector is not available in Power Pages
+- :o: Will likely not be implemented as the formSelector is not available in Power Pages

 ## formContext.ui.headerSection
 - :x: getBodyVisible